 Sources of information

-(Updated from 4 July 2020) Please follow updated Government instructions to limit social contact, keep 2 apart if possible, 1 metre apart with other precautions (like masks) if not and work from home if possible.
-You may now meet or stay with one other household indoors or outdoors keeping households 2 metres apart.
+(Updated from 14 September 2020) Please follow updated Government instructions to limit social contact, keep 2 apart if possible, 1 metre apart with other precautions (like masks) if not and consider working from home if possible.
+You may now meet or stay with one other household indoors or outdoors in groups of no more than six, keeping households 2 metres apart.
 Those living alone are allowed to 'bubble' with one other household (always the same one).
 When going out, stay alert and keep apart from other people.
-You must use face coverings on public transport and are advised to in enclosed spaces like shops.
+You must use face coverings on public transport and in other enclosed spaces like shops and are advised to take and use hand sanitiser.
 Wash your hands thoroughly for 20 seconds as soon as you get home.
-You must self isolate, get tested and not go out for 14 days if you have symptoms, if anyone in your household or 'bubble' has symptoms or NHS contact tracing instructs you to.
+You must self isolate, get tested and not go out for 10 days if you have symptoms, 14 days if anyone in your household or 'bubble' has symptoms or NHS contact tracing instructs you to.

 (Updated from 4 July 2020) Only households in flat blocks may use their block garden areas and all Estate residents may use open Estate areas.
 Households must keep 2 metres apart and 2 metres away from buildings where others reside.
 Residents may allow one other household to visit their home and the open Estate areas, so long as households keep 2 metres apart, do not touch the same objects, do not impact use by residents and they may be asked to leave to allow resident use.
 Residents living alone may 'bubble' with one other household (always the same one) without distancing.
 There is not room for visitors in block garden areas.